 15 Facts You Didn't Know About Queen Elizabeth's Wedding to Prince Philip

-Decades before the star-studded nuptials of famous royals like Prince Charles and Diana Spencer, Prince William and Kate Middleton, and Prince Harry and Meghan Markle, Queen Elizabeth II had the original royal wedding.
+Decades before the star-studded nuptials of famous royals like Prince Charles and Diana Spencer, Prince William and Kate Middleton, and Prince Harry and Meghan Markle, Queen Elizabeth II—Britain's longest-reigning monarch—had the original royal wedding of the modern era.
 On November 20, 1947, when she was 21 years old, Queen Elizabeth married Prince Philip of Greece and Denmark at Westminster Abbey.
-Over 70 years later, Queen Elizabeth's wedding pictures prove that the lavish affair was simply unforgettable.
+Now, over 70 years later, Queen Elizabeth's wedding pictures continue to prove that the lavish affair was simply unforgettable.

 Here, we look back on Queen Elizabeth's wedding day with 15 surprising facts about the nuptials.
 (Even if you've already binge-watched The Crown, these tidbits might surprise you.)
-Plus, we've scoured all of Queen Elizabeth's wedding pictures to share the best snapshots from the day.
+Plus, we've rounded up all of Queen Elizabeth's wedding pictures to relive the best moments from the iconic day.

 Queen Elizabeth Met Prince Philip at a Wedding